ckvj/crypto-analysis/README.md

 - **quote_asset:** Asset the traded asset is being quoted in
 - **quote_asset_amount:** Amount of Quote Asset

-### Optional Columns:
+##### Optional Columns:
 - **user_txn_id:** Optional user-provided identifier that is populated into resulting sale log

+# Configuration
 Users should create a config.ini file and populate with below information.
-An example is in the repo at [config.ini](https://github.com/ckvj/crypto-tax/blob/master/config.ini)
+An example is in the repo at [config.ini](https://github.com/ckvj/crypto-tax/blob/master/config.ini).

-# Configuration
-Default filename is 'config.ini' in the same directory, but optional config file path can be provided.
+Default filename is 'config.ini' in the same directory, but optional file path can be provided when initializing Sales.

 Config file has five Sections: